North Carolina “Move Over” Law: Do I Have to Move for Police Cars?

 The “Move Over” law is often ignored by drivers and is putting law enforcement and other lives at risk.
 Troopers have been struck from behind and killed because of careless drivers that fail to obey this law.
 A violation of the move over law will result in a mandatory fine of $250.00 plus court costs over $200.
 Violating the “Move Over” law, damaging property or causing injury doubles the fine to $500.00 and is a class one misdemeanor.
 Moreover, a conviction is considered a moving violation and counts as 3 points on your license and will cause at least a 25% insurance surcharge for three years.

-UPDATE: As of December 1, 2019, penalties for violating the North Carolina Move Over law have been tightened, and those who injure or kill a law enforcement officer, first responder or utility worker stopped on the side of the road face serious felony charges.
-Even those with an otherwise clean record may face time in prison under the new guidelines.
+In 2019, the penalties for violating the North Carolina Move Over law were tightened, and those who injure or kill a law enforcement officer, first responder or utility worker stopped on the side of the road face serious felony charges.
+Even those with an otherwise clean record may face time in prison under the updated guidelines.